mikeooye/vue3-draggable-resizable/README.md

 </template>

 <script>
-import { defineComponent } from 'vue'
+import { defineComponent } from "vue";
-import Vue3DraggableResizable from 'vue3-draggable-resizable'
+import Vue3DraggableResizable from "vue3-draggable-resizable";
 // This component is not exported by default
-// If you used "app.use(Vue3DraggableResizable)"，then you don't need to import it, you can use it directly. import { DraggableContainer } from 'vue3-draggable-resizable'
+// If you used "app.use(Vue3DraggableResizable)"，then you don't need to import it, you can use it directly. import { DraggableContainer } from "vue3-draggable-resizable";
 //default styles
-import 'vue3-draggable-resizable/dist/Vue3DraggableResizable.css'
+import "vue3-draggable-resizable/dist/Vue3DraggableResizable.css";
 export default defineComponent({
-  components: { Vue3DraggableResizable, DraggableContainer }
+  components: { Vue3DraggableResizable, DraggableContainer },
-})
+});
 </script>
 <style>
 .parent {